pattu777/pattu777.github.io/_posts/2016-06-01-Binary-Search-Tree-Python.md

         # Code below
 ```

-The only thing to note is that I made the `root` of tree `None` in the constructor `__init__` function.
+The only thing to note is that I made the `root` of the tree `None` in the constructor `__init__` function.
 Now it's time to implement common operation like insertion, searching, traversal etc.

 #### Insert an element